zeekay/Semantic-UI-Stylus/README.md

 * 3000 + CSS variables
 * 3 Levels of variable inheritance (similar to SublimeText)
 * Built with EM values for responsive design
+* Human readable markup using familiar language features like nouns and modifiers

 ## Getting Started